Updated June 30 2020

-It works fairly simply; for Google Adwords (PPC), advertisers bid for space and then ranking within the search engine when certain keywords or related terms, as sponsored links.
-These often come up when you search for related terms about your queries.
-If you search for “inbound marketing” on Google or Bing, the PPC ads that will appear will relate to that search term.
+Setting up a PPC ad campaign is relatively straightforward.
+For Google Adwords (PPC), advertisers bid for space and ranking for certain keywords or related terms on Google.
+These will come up as sponsored links when you search for the keywords or related terms on the search engine.
+So if you search for “inbound marketing” on Google you’ll see PPC ads related to that search term.

-The number of clicks per pay are also an effective statistical tool to measure your return of investment (ROI).
-As the number of clicks across a certain period of time will be recorded and provided to you, you can see just how much you are earning from it and how effective your marketing strategy has become.
-Most, if not all, outbound marketing campaigns do not have that advantage, which makes PPC an effective strategy to implement in your business plans.
+The number of clicks per ad are also an effective statistical tool to measure your return of investment (ROI).
+As the number of clicks across a certain period of time will be recorded, you can see just how much you are earning from it and how effective your marketing strategy has become.
+Most, if not all, outbound marketing campaigns do not have that advantage, which makes PPC a more effective strategy.

-One of the main pros in regards to using PPC for your business is its measurable ROI, or return of investment.
-As you are paying for the number of clicks that your ad gets, you gain more profit as those who are likely to click already have a vested interest in your business.
-As they count the pay per click, you can easily track the number of traffic your ad gets on a daily, monthly, or even yearly business.
+One of the main advantages of using PPC for your business is its measurable ROI, or return on investment.
+As you count the pay per click, you can easily track the volume of traffic your ad gets on a daily, monthly, or even yearly business.

 Keyword research and selection is critical at this stage.
-Investing in keyword backlink research and customer feedback will always benefit any working business, but it is especially evident in PPC as these keywords are what lead customers to click on your links.
-The more keyword variations you allow yourself to have, the more profit you get.
+Investing in keyword backlink research and customer feedback will always benefit any business, but it is especially helpful in PPC as these keywords are what lead customers to find and click on your links.
+The more keyword variations you bid for, the more profit you get.
 This will depend on continuous customer feedback, industry integration, and internal innovation of your business.

-When applied, frequent updating of your business -- from industry news to community events -- make for more relevant keyword search terms.
-For example, if there is a new kind of software available for smartphones and you are a retailer that is planning to stock this, being updated towards this development will definitely benefit your business.
+Frequent updates from your business – be it industry news or community events - make for more relevant keyword search terms.
+For example, if there is a new kind of software available for smartphones and you are a retailer planning to stock it, publishing updates about this development will definitely benefit your business.

-Two models for PPC that are followed in most marketing campaigns are Flat-rate PPC and Bid-raised PPC.
-Both factor in the cost of advertising over the number of ads clicked over a given period of time, but with different ways to have your business earn.
+Most marketing campaigns follow either Flat-rate PPC or Bid-raised PPC.
+Both factor into the cost of ads clicked over a given period of time, but with different ways of making a profit.

-In flat-rate PPC, there is a fixed price that can be negotiated between the publisher and the advertiser, usually involved with search engine and other places for placement.
-This is usually adjusted in regards to where you plan to advertise it.
-Google and Bing will have higher rates as compared other search engines due to the number of users that frequent then, as well as blogs that have high website traffic.
+In flat-rate PPC, there is a fixed price that can be negotiated between the publisher and the advertiser, usually including the search engine and other places for placement.
+This is often adjusted in terms of where you plan to advertise.
+Google and Bing will have higher rates compared with other search engines due to the number of users.

-Bid-based PPC, on the other hand, requires the advertiser to bid for the highest ranking area in their service provider, usually for rankings and higher placement and the like.
+Bid-based PPC on the other hand requires the advertiser to bid for the highest ranking area in their service provider.
 Ads that appear at the top of a particular page will naturally get more clicks, which will lead to more revenue and profit in the long run.
 Those that are at the bottom, however, will not gain as much.
-These spots are highly valuable online real estate, and as such spots are not permanent, bidding is often a continuous process.
+The top spots are highly valuable online real estate, and therefore they're not permanent.
+Bidding is often a continuous process.

 Keywords in PPC

-Just what are keywords?
-They are the information in a certain post that contains the main topic, usually as part of a search term that you input into the search engine.
-As there are many possible variations of a possible keyword, it can be very time-consuming to create and conduct research on them.
-Often, the investment will be costly as it requires putting effort into combing through similar links on the Internet, usually with help from back-linking software and search engine optimised websites.
+What are keywords?
+They are snippets of information that contain the main topic, and usually the term that you input into the search engine.
+As there are many possible variations of a possible keyword, it can be very time-consuming to conduct research on them.
+Often the investment will be costly as it requires combing through similar links on the internet, usually with help from back-linking software and search engine optimised websites.

-PPC depends on keywords, and as such, it would be important to learn how to conduct effective research to generate the most useful keywords for your business.
+PPC depends on keywords.
+It's therefore important to conduct effective research to generate the most useful keywords for your business.
 If your ad does not generate the kind of clicks that the search engine requires, they may lower your ranking.
 If you profit, however, the pay-per-click will often cost less as you have gained the search engine more revenue.

-In order to find the appropriate keywords for your business, brainstorm with your business partners and associates for words and phrases that define your business.
+In order to find appropriate keywords, brainstorm with your business partners and associates for words and phrases that define your business.
 A restaurant may be interested in “fine dining London” or “upscale restaurant London”.
-Once you have produced a list, you can come up with word groupings that can function as keywords.
+Once you have produced a list you can come up with word groupings to function as keywords.

-Next, procure software that lets you sift through posts and websites that rank high in that keyword.
-Take note of the similarities that they have between then; can these be applied to your current inbound marketing strategies?
-If applicable, then you may be able to infuse them into your websites and blog posts.
+Next, use software like Ahrefs Keyword Explorer or Google Search Console that lets you sift through posts and websites which rank highly for that keyword.
+Take note of the similarities between them: can these be applied to your current inbound marketing strategies?
+If applicable, you may then be able to incorporate them into your website and blog posts.

-Stick to one keyword if you are just starting out, as you would want to establish a higher ranking first.
-If you are already applying keyword research into your research methodology, then you may be able to include more to suit your needs.
+If you're just starting out stick to one keyword, as you want to establish a higher ranking first.
+If you’re already applying keyword research then you may be able to include more to suit your needs.

-Continue to add your chosen keyword into your subsequent posts in order to increase your rankings.
+Continue to add your chosen keyword into subsequent posts to increase your rankings.
 This will further your visibility to website traffic, as you will be higher up the SERPs, and make for more effective PPC.
-Your content strategy will be made easier once your ranking has been increased, as this allows for more developments in your business and for your industry.

-Advertising continues to create ads that appear more personalised and produce a deeper connection to the individual.
-For example, PPC ads will relate to the location and community that it revolves around.
-If one is searching for “local pharmacists London” and your location settings are set in West Ruislip, the search engine will generate ads that correspond to that.
+Advertising continues to create ads that appear more personalised and produce a deeper connection to individuals.
+For example, PPC ads will relate to particular communities within a location.
+If you’re searching for “local pharmacists London” and your location settings are set in West Ruislip, the search engine will generate ads that correspond to that.

 If your search is more general, you may receive PPC ads that refer to a particular product or service.
-"Makeup products in London" may generate products that are made or manufactured in the United Kingdom, and usually feature those with high website traffic and quality feedback.
+"Makeup products" may generate products that are made or manufactured in the United Kingdom, and usually feature those with high website traffic and quality feedback.

-As businesses choose to be more adept at the handling of online marketing, PPC continues to play a large role in creating website traffic and providing revenue for both the business and the search engine, mutually benefiting the other.
+As businesses become more adept at online marketing, PPC continues to play a large role in creating website traffic and providing revenue for both the business and search engines.